/product/models.py

 ]

-And then migrate it's
+And then migrate it

 python manage.py migrate product

-Now just find where we implemented this field and do more change logic, syntax, etc...
+Now just find where we implemented this field and make additional logic changes, syntax updates, etc.

 Everything will work.

-Well it's just a simple case, because it is the same type in general: NUMBER
+Well, it's just a simple case because it is the same type in general: NUMBER

-2. NEW FIELD BASED ON EXISTED FIELD.
+2. NEW FIELD BASED ON EXISTING FIELD.

-Now we do harder from int
+Now let's do something harder: migrating from int to datetime.

 # subscribe/models.py